Our guide to the best Pre-Raphaelite collections in the UK

 Norwich Castle Museum and Art Gallery

-If you’re in East Anglia at Norwich Castle Museum you’ll find two large scale pieces by Burne-Jones, a Morris and some fine examples of the work of A.F.A.
+If you’re in East Anglia at Norwich Castle Museum you’ll find one or two Pre-Raphaelite paintings nestling next to the Victorian landscapes and rural paintings – including a large-scale piece by Burne-Jones, a Morris and some fine examples of the work of A.F.A.
 Sandys – a younger and later contemporary of the Pre-Raphaelite Brotherhood who was much influenced by them.

 The Victorian Picture Gallery houses the famous Edward Burne-Jones work ‘Annunciation’ which was a gift from Lord Battersea, a well-known Pre-Raphaelite art collector who enjoyed many holidays in Norfolk.